UBC-MDS/Colourblind8/README.md

 Please note, for a more clear execution of our package, Varada Kolhatkar (UBC MDS instructor) suggested an additional document (jupyter notebook) to demonstrate how to use our package with a test dataset, along with our tests being passed.
 She found this a more beneficial method of visually comparing the output with the test cases.

-The demonstration can be found in the `Example` folder of this repository named [sample_usage.ipynb](https://github.com/UBC-MDS/Colourblind8/blob/master/example/Sample.ipynb).
+The demonstration can be found in the `example` folder of this repository named [sample_usage.ipynb](https://github.com/UBC-MDS/Colourblind8/blob/master/example/sample_usage.ipynb).

 ##### Step by step guide